What’s in My Camera Bag as a Travel Blogger

 Lenses

 Canon RF 24-70 mm F2.8 L is USM – This is my new go-to lens and what will be on my camera the majority of the time.
-This is the same zoom length I was shooting on my Canon Rebel when you consider the crop factor.
 This lens works great for travel photography and is super versatile.
 The 2.8 also allows you to get some really nice bokeh.
 Overall, this focal length is perfect for me as a travel blogger.

 This lens is very heavy and pricey, but it is one of the best lenses you can have in your bag.
-Canon did also come out with an RF 70-200mm f4 which is a little more budget-friendly in the RF glass.
+Canon also came out with an RF 70-200mm f4, which is a little more budget-friendly in the RF glass.
 I haven’t tried it yet, but all of Canon’s RF glass has been great thus far!

 Tripod